spring1843/go-dsa/array/README.md

 # Array

 Arrays are a fundamental and essential data structure in computer science.
 They consist of a fixed-size contiguous memory block and offer O(1) read and write time complexity.
-As a fundamental element of programming languages, arrays come built-in with their core.
+In Go Like most other programming languages arrays are a built-in data type.

 To provide a real-world analogy, consider an array of athletes preparing for a sprinting match.
 Each athlete occupies a specific position within the array, typically denoted as 1, 2,…, n.
 While it is technically possible for each athlete to be in a different position, the positions generally carry some form of significance, such as alphabetical order or seniority within the sport.